 During this semester-long, full-day clinical experience, candidates are introduced in developmentally-appropriate stages to classroom practice through structured onsite activities ranging from observation of classes to individual tutoring to small-group instruction to whole-class lesson instruction under supervision from practitioners in the field.
-They will complete three weeks of full take-over and the PACT Teaching Event in this clinical placement.
+They will complete four weeks of full take-over and the teaching performance assessment in this clinical placement.
 Concurrent enrollment in EDUC 530 is required.
 Prerequisite: EDUC 521.